abcorrea/powerlifted/README.md

 ### Available `ADDITIONAL OPTIONS`:
+- `[--only-effects-novelty-check]`: Flag if the novelty evaluation of a state should only consider atoms in the applied action effect. *Warning*: for state-of-the-art performance, you must use this option when running BFWS-based search engines.
+(See Corrêa and Seipp 2022.)
+- `[--novelty-early-stop]`: Flag if the novelty evaluation of a state should stop as soon as the return value is defined.
+(See Corrêa and Seipp 2022.)
 - `[--seed RANDOM SEED]`: Random seed for the random number generator.
 - `[--translator-output-file TRANSLATOR_FILE]`: Output of the intermediate representation to be parsed by the search component will be saved into